trueinteractions/tint2/README.md

 Currently documentation is fairly sparse, look at the individual modules for information on each component, in addition the test folder has examples (unit tests) for various components.

 <h2>Node Compatibility</h2>
 Tint is binary compatible with node 0.10.x (it can include native compiled C/C++ modules), in addition its command line compatible with node 0.10.x.
-Note if you use the command line interface it currently has lag/pauses due to running in a OSX event loop.
+Note if you use the command line interface it currently has lag/pauses due to running in an application event loop.